Visiting Iceland in February | The Ultimate Guide

 Video from 12-Day Northern Lights Winter Self-Drive Tour of the Complete Ring Road with Snaefellsnes Peninsula

-Iceland's roads, though usually well-maintained, can be hazardous in February.
+Although Iceland's roads are usually well-maintained, they can be hazardous in February.
 In the winter months, they're ice-layered and lined with snowdrifts.
-Heavy rain, snowfall, and omnipresent darkness can obscure vision, and strong winds can destabilize vehicles.
+Heavy rain, snowfall, and lasting darkness can also obscure your vision, and strong winds can destabilize vehicles.

 Therefore, it's essential that you only rent a car if you have experience driving in hazardous conditions and on icy, rural roads.
 We strongly recommend a four-wheel-drive car rental for this time of year.

-It's not possible to have chains on your tires, but all cars will have winter tires.
-Most car rental companies offer studded tires (tires with nails to add traction).
+While it's not possible to have chains on your tires, all cars will have winter tires.
+Most car rental companies in Iceland offer studded tires (tires with nails to add traction).
 We recommend that you request studded tires if they're not included in your rental.

 Registering your travel plans is a good idea so that you can more easily be located if something goes wrong.
 It's also essential to check the weather website for the conditions of your route and destination before setting out.
-You should make sure to re-check the conditions every morning before traveling, as some areas are particularly vulnerable to dangers, such as avalanches in certain areas.
+You should check the weather every morning before traveling, as some places are particularly vulnerable to dangers, such as avalanches in certain areas.

 The roads into the Highlands, and many through the Westfjords, will undoubtedly be closed.
 Many of them are so-called mountain roads or "F-Roads," which are only open during summer.
 In case you're wondering, the "F" stands for "fjall", which is the Icelandic word for mountain.

-Be careful where you park to avoid getting stuck in the snow.
-Most insurance packages don't include towing charges, and you'll have to pay a hefty fee for assistance if required.
+Additionally, be careful where you park to avoid getting stuck in the snow.
+Most insurance packages don't include towing charges, and you'll have to pay a hefty fee for assistance.

 You must never cross a road that's closed off, and you must never drive off-road.
 Doing such a thing in summer is ridiculous and damaging enough (not to mention illegal with huge fines and potential prison time), but it can be fatal in winter.